-GBS has developed a tailor-made quality assurance model which allows it to successfully achieve its educational mission through structured, planned and sustainable quality and institutional effectiveness.
+GBS has developed a tailor-made quality assurance model which incites Geneva Business School to successfully achieve its mission through a structured, planned and sustainable approach and through quality outcomes endorsing GBS institutional effectiveness.

 The GBS Quality Assurance Model framework coordinates GBS processes across all campuses and program locations.
 It encourages coherence and efficiency in practices and services.
-The model is composed of (i) the GBS Operating Structure, which ensures that quality inputs contribute to the accomplishment of desired outputs; and (ii) the GBS Quality Cycle, which supports GBS in verifying and attesting efficiency in procedures, academic programs, and any other internal or external services.
+The model is composed of: a) The GBS Operating Structure which ensures that quality inputs contribute in the accomplishment of desired outputs; b) the GBS Quality Cycle supports GBS in verifying and attesting efficiency in procedures, academic programs and any other internal or external services.

-The Quality Assurance Model relies on synergies between GBS strategies (executive level), GBS policies (management level) and GBS guidelines/protocols (operations level) in the following domains:
+The Quality Model relies on synergies between GBS strategies (executive level), GBS policies (management level) and GBS guidelines / protocols (operations level) in the following domains:

 - GBS Purposes and Planning